-Day Rehabilitation is suitable for patients who do not require inpatient nursing care and who are experiencing functional deficit caused by a range of conditions including post orthopaedic surgeries, musculoskeletal conditions such as fractures, trauma or injuries and some chronic conditions
+Day Rehabilitation is suitable for individuals who do not require inpatient nursing care and who are experiencing functional deficit caused by a range of conditions including post orthopaedic surgeries, musculoskeletal conditions such as fractures, trauma or injuries and some acute conditions.

 Patients will be treated by a highly experienced team that includes:

 - A rehabilitation specialist (member of the Australasian Faculty of Rehabilitation Medicine)

 - Occupational therapists

 - Other allied health staff as required

 - Loose fitting clothes

 - Medicare card